jvcleave/ofxImGui/README.md

 This step is also recommended for RPIs where GLFW is v3.2, which doesn't provide gamepad support.

 ### Compilation flags
 DearImGui needs to know your GL Context. ofxImGui tries to match your project's settings.
 If your projects needs to force a specific GL configuration, you can set some native imgui compilation flags to match your project settings :
  - `IMGUI_IMPL_OPENGL_ES2` --> Use GLES2 (or GL ES 1.1 with some hacks).
  - `IMGUI_IMPL_OPENGL_ES3` --> Use GLES3.
  - `[none of the previous ones]` --> Use OpenGL.

+ By default, ofxImGui uses the improved GLFW backend when using `ofAppGLFWWindow`s.
+You may force to use the openframeworks backend by defining :
+ - `OFXIMGUI_FORCE_OF_BACKEND`

+You may also over-ride some automatic macro defines (not recommended, there are drawbacks, but it might solve some very specific use cases):
+ - `IMGUI_GLFW_INJECT_MULTICONTEXT_SUPPORT=0` to disable imgui_impl_glfw changes to support multiple context.
+Disables using ofxImGui within multiple `ofAppBaseWindow`s.
+ - `INTERCEPT_GLFW_CALLBACKS=0` to use an alternative method to bind imgui to glfw events.
+If `0`, ofxImGui doesn't add multi-context event routing, disabling multi-window-ofApp support; event propagation: `GLFW -> ImGui -> OpenFrameworks`.
+By default (`=1`), ofxImGui binds to GLFW, allowing to route events to the correct context instances; event propagation: `GLFW -> ofxImGui -> (ImGui + OpenFrameworks)`.

 To have an insight on how your ofxImGui interfaces ImGui, you can call `gui.drawOfxImGuiDebugWindow();` together with `OFXIMGUI_DEBUG`.
 It will provide you an explanation of your configuration and it also provides some suggestions for gradually improving your configuration (to get the most out of OF+ImGui).